Legal Translation of Foreign Language Wills

 In fact, in the case of Estate of Louis Rosenak, 710 N.Y.S.2d 813 (Sur.
 Ct.
 2000), that very issue came up when a will was both in Hebrew and in English, and the versions did not appear to agree on one particular provision.
 Luckily, a clause in the will stated that the Hebrew version controlled in case of any discrepancy.
 Thus, a protracted probate fight was averted.

-Will Written in English
+Translating a Will Written in English

 In contrast to a will written in the testator’s native language, the issue that comes up with a will written in English for a non-English-speaking client is testamentary capacity, i.e., was the testator ignorant of the contents of the will when executed.
 The legal rule is generally that an inability to read or write English (or read or write at all) does not affect testamentary capacity.
 However, to avoid later objections after the testator’s death, you need to demonstrate that the testator knew the contents of the will at the time of execution.